Azure/azure-sdk-for-java/sdk/client-core/core/README.md

 Azure Core provides shared primitives, abstractions, and helpers for modern Java Core SDK client libraries.
 These libraries follow
-the [SDK Design Guidelines for Java](https://azure.github.io/azure-sdk/java_introduction.html) and can be easily identified by package names starting with `com.generic` and module names starting with `generic-`, e.g. `com.generic.core` would be found within the `/sdk/generic-sdk-core/generic-core` directory.
+the [SDK Design Guidelines for Java](https://azure.github.io/azure-sdk/java_introduction.html) and can be easily identified by package names starting with `io.clientcore` and module names starting with `clientcore`, e.g. `io.clientcore.core` would be found within the `/sdk/client-core/core` directory.
 A more complete list of client libraries using Azure Core can be found [here](https://azure.github.io/azure-sdk/releases/latest/#java-packages).